nonlocal/nonlocal.github.io/_posts/2020-04-12-self-attention.md

-# A simple Explanation of Self Attention
+# A Visaul Explanation of Self Attention

 1. TOC
 {:toc}